7RU7H/Archive/Security-Disciplines/Red-Team/Red-Team-Theory/Red-Team-Weaponization.md

 ## C2

-Follow the link to [[Introduction-To-Comand-And-Control-Frameworks]].
+Follow the link to [[Introduction-To-Command-And-Control-Frameworks]].
 These framework contain all of the above and [[Useful_Csharp]] method from exploitation to exfiltration and for a listing of C2s see [[C2-Matrix]].

 ## References